lexibank/tlopo/out/vol4/chapter7.md

-Polynesian reflexes of &ast;nonok ‘sandfly, midge’ appear to refer to fruitflies and perhaps other small non-biting flies.
-The Cristobal-Malaitan terms reflect PCM &ast;nono(i)tasi, literally ‘fly of salt water’.
+Polynesian reflexes of _&ast;nonok_ ‘sandfly, midge’ appear to refer to fruitflies and perhaps other small non-biting flies.
+The Cristobal-Malaitan terms reflect PCM _&ast;nono(i)tasi_, literally ‘fly of salt water’.

 <table>
 <tr>